Cal Sierra Airlines

-Cal Sierra Airlines was a start-up airline based in San Diego, California.
-The airline was the brainchild of former Pan Am Captain Ed Perry.
+Cal Sierra Airlines was a start-up commuter airline based in San Diego, California.
+The airline was founded by retired Pan Am Captain E. D. Perry and his business partner Alan Goddard.

 History

-The airline started in 1980 with a route between San Diego and South Lake Tahoe, California, operating Convair 580 aircraft.
-The company slogan was Your Airlift to the Chairlift.
+The airline started in December 1980 with a route between San Diego and South Lake Tahoe, California, operating Convair 440 aircraft, which were chosen partly to meet noise restrictions standards at Lake Tahoe Airport.
+The flights were stopped on Jan 21 1981, and resumed later in June when the FAA certified its only remaining operating aircraft.

-The airline had plans for a large start-up with a route system covering the southwest United States.
-The initial start-up was a huge success with large load factors.
-Its claim to fame was superior in-flight service with flight attendants who wore ski outfits and cowboy hats.
-They were the first airline to serve Starbucks coffee in-flight and offered a number of coffee selections in-flight.

-The expansion was halted with the PATCO strike in the United States.
+A planned expansion was halted with the PATCO strike in the United States.
 Because of the shortage of air traffic controllers in the United States, airlines were not given the authority to add new routes.
 The new airline was short-lived without the chance to expand.
 It ceased operations after less than nine months of service in 1981.